joshSzep/PyDoomClient/README.md

 The project uses:
 - Type hints with `mypy` for type checking
 - `ruff` for formatting and linting with an 88 character line limit

+## Future Improvements

+- Proper sector triangulation for floors and ceilings
+- Advanced lighting effects
+- Sprite rendering for enemies and items
+- Collision detection with walls
+- Weapon rendering and shooting mechanics
+- Sound effects and music playback

 ## License